ToniWonKanobi/theoveranalyzed.net/posts/2016/1/3/my-second-website-anthony-craig-dds.md

 Until then, head on over and check it out: <http://anthonycraigdds.com>

 [^1]: (Duh).
-I'm embarrassed to note that if my website were a public GitHub repository, the commit log---chalk full of commit messages like "fixing CSS"---would be close to 500.
+I'm embarrassed to note that if my website were a public GitHub repository, you'd find the commit log---chalk full of commit messages like "fixing CSS"---would be close to 1100.
 [^2]: Not that I wouldn't mind doing so 🤓
 [^3]: Why would I want to do that?
 Well, I don't plan on blogging as Dr. Anthony Craig all that often (mostly because dentistry isn't really that interesting to non-dental people).
 So all the nifty blog-aware stuff Casey has written into Camel would be lost on my dental website.